vijaisuria/au-sap-website/Readme.md

 # School of Architecture and Planning Website

-Welcome to the School of Architecture and Planning website, created by the students of MIT, Anna University.
+Welcome to the Department of Architecture, SAP Campus website, created by the students of MIT, Anna University.
 This website serves as a platform to showcase our college and its various activities, as well as provide information for prospective students and the public.

 ## Contributors

 - [Vijai Suria M](https://github.com/vijaisuria)
 - [Mugundh J B](https://github.com/j-b-mugundh)
 - [Kiran Kumar M](https://github.com/kirankumar6676)

 ## Tech Stack Used

 - HTML5
 - CSS
 - JavaScript